 Courts have recognized and praised the efforts of Mr. Radice and his firm.
 In In re Neurontin Marketing & Sales Litigation, on the penultimate day of the trial the court was prepared to not send one of plaintiffs’ claims – worth potentially tens of millions of dollars – to the jury.
 Mr. Radice was tasked with drafting the argument to convince the court otherwise.
 The court changed its position and sent that claim to the jury, commenting: “you’ve outpaced me overnight.
 I’m trying to keep up with you, but this is what I’m going to do: I am going to include [that claim]. . . .
 [I]t was a good memo on the marketing aspect of it.”
 At a final approval fairness hearing in the Chepiga v.
 Conair litigation over delayed replacements of Cuisinart food processor blades, the court commended and thanked Mr. Radice “for engaging in good faith settlement negotiations,” approved the settlement as “an outstanding recovery,” and noted that “Counsel has extensive experience in class action litigation, utilized their best efforts to resolve this matter quickly, and compensation and the attorneys’ fees are fair and reasonable.”

-The Radice Law Firm, PC is home to eleven full-time attorneys from top schools and with substantial antitrust and complex litigation experience.
+The Radice Law Firm, PC is home to fifteen full-time attorneys from top schools and with substantial antitrust and complex litigation experience.
 We offer top-quality work, performed efficiently, with the focus on clients that they deserve.
 If you are a client or co-counsel and want to discuss a case, please contact us.